 Q. What happens if I get Coronavirus Symptoms whilst on holiday?

-A. It is our Duty of Care to stop the rise in infection numbers.
+A. We all need to do all we can to stop the rise in infection numbers.
 If you get Coronavirus Symptoms whilst staying in one of our Chalets, the Swiss Confederation has stated a clear 7 steps process to follow;

 1. If you experience symptoms, get tested immediately and stay at your chalet.